Seioch/Naki-HAR/README.md

-# Naki: Dark Matter Raccoons
+# Naki: Dark Matter Raccoons for Rimworld 1.3
 Current release: Alpha 0.1
 ---
 # Warning!
 This mod requires you to have the Royalty expansion!